SquareSR/alternative-red-routes/Race-Route/README.md

 Catch a flyer:
 - Bird: Tackle, then throw balls
-- If you have 5+ HA left, HA L8 Pidgey; otherwise
+- If 5+ HA left, you can HA L8 Pidgey; otherwise
 - L8 Pidgey: Leer + Tackle, then throw balls

 ## Mount Moon